Is Casa Batlló Worth It in 2026? Honest Review + Tips

 The best time to visit Casa Batlló is during the early morning or late afternoon hours, as it tends to be less crowded.

-Additionally, going during weekdays instead of weekends would also help avoid large crowds.
+Additionally, going during weekdays instead of weekends can also help avoid large crowds.

 How Long to Spend at Casa Batlló